Fagear/Beta10Pin/README.md

     idErr-- record button -->idIdle;
 ```

-When "**Camera**" switch on the front of the VTR is set to "***Normal***" VTR is controlled by its front panel and camera is ignored.
+When "**Camera**" switch on the front of the VTR is set to "***Normal***" VTR is controlled by its front panel and camera adapter is ignored.
 User should eject the loading tray, put a recordable VHS cassette inside and close the tray.

 Next, "**Camera**" switch on the VTR should be moved into "***Remote***" position to allow the adapter to take control.